thangle89/PersonalBlog/content/blog/javascript-objects-and-modules/index.md

 ```

 As you can see, the code is more concise when `Person` class help create objects easier and prevent code duplication.
-Unlike other languages, `class` in JS is not just meta data, it's actually complied into contructor functions.
+Unlike other languages, `class` in JS is not just meta data, it's actually complied into constructor functions.
 Those constructors function are also objects, which are called prototype objects.

 ```js
 personA.__proto__ === personB.__proto__ // true